xmailbox/LearnOpenGL/README.md

-# Learning Open GL
+# Learning OpenGL

-I want to learn Open GL and C++ so I will be uploading whatever I end up making.
+I want to learn OpenGL and C++ so I will be uploading whatever I end up making.

-Im not sure what this is going to be yet, Ill update this as I go though
+Part 1.
+Wireframe Renderer

+	Reason: In my grade 11 CS class we were learning Java(which I already knew).
+During my spare time in that class I would code my own things such as recreating Rogue(1980) and a 3D wireframe renderer.
+I want to try to recreate the same wireframe renderer but in C++ and OpenGL